MalachiHibbins/IMU/_sources/1FilterBasics.md

 \hat{x}_k = \alpha^2 \hat{x}_{k-2} + \alpha(1-\alpha) z_{k-1} + (1-\alpha)z_k \quad 0<\alpha<1
 ```

 Due to the restriction on alpha larger $n$ means greater weighting on $\hat{x}_n$ since $\alpha(1-\alpha)\leq 1-\alpha$.
 Previous data gets weighted exponentially less.

 The code for this section can be found in [github](https://github.com/MalachiHibbins/IMU/tree/main/2MovingAverageFilter).
 Similarly to the other two examples the code is made up of 3 files: `GenTestSig.py`, `LowPassFilter.py` and `Main.py`.
 The first file generates a signal (the true signal) which is again a combination of 3 $\sin$ waves and then adds random gaussian noise to this signal, the noisy signal.
 The second contains the filter algorithm which will be used to fit the noisy signal and the third runs the filter on the generated signal.

 ```{figure} image-10.png
 :name: fig-lowpass-vs-moving-average
 Figure 3.1: EMALPF with optimized $\alpha = 0.93$ (visually).
 ```
-The low pass filter has a smaller delay compared to the moving average filter.
-However the low pass filter although the fit is less smooth.
+The low pass filter has a smaller delay compared to the moving average filter, but was nosier.
+This makes sense as the moving average filter gives equal weight to all previous estimates, so noisy measurements will have a smaller effect on the fit.

 ```{figure} image-13.png
 :name: fig-lowpass-alpha-08